+To receive the Audited Financial Statements for the year ended 31 December 2019 together with the Reports of the Directors and Auditors thereon.

+[Please refer to Explanatory Note 9(i)]

+- 2. To re-elect the following Directors retiring in accordance with Clause 76(3) of the Company's Constitution:- - (i) Mr. Wong Khai Shiuan(ii) Dato' Hj.
+Ayub bin Mion

+(iii) Mr. Khoo Boon Ho

-2. To re-elect the following Directors retiring in accordance with Clause 76(3) of the Company's Constitution:- (i) Tan Sri Dato' Lim Kang Hoo (ii) Datuk Lim Keng Guan (iii) Mr. Bernard Hilary Lawrence (Resolution 1) (Resolution 2) (Resolution 3) 3.
-To approve the payment of Directors' fees, allowances and any other benefits payable not exceeding RM420,000 for the Financial Year ending 31 December 2021.
-(Resolution 4) 4.
-To re-appoint Messrs.
-Ernst & Young PLT as Auditors of the Company for the financial year ending 31 December 2021 and to authorise the Directors to fix their remuneration.
-(Resolution 5) Spec ial Business onsider and, if thought fit, to pass with or without any modification(s), the following nary Resolutions:- 5.
-ORDINARY RESOLUTION - AUTHORITY TO ISSUE AND ALLOT SHARES PURSUANT TO SECTIONS 75 AND 76 OF THE COMPANIES ACT 2016 (Resolution 6) "THAT pursuant to Sections 75 and 76 of the Companies Act, 2016, Main Market
+(Resolution 1) (Resolution 2)

+- 3. To approve the payment of Directors' fees, allowances and any other benefits payable not exceeding RM420,000 for the financial year ending 31 December 2020. - To re-appoint Messrs.
+Ernst & Young PLT as Auditors of the Company for the financial year ending 31 December 2020 and to authorise the Directors to fix financial year ending 31 December 2020 and to authorise the Directors to fix their remuneration.

-NOTICE OF ANNUAL GENERAL MEETING CONT'D
+Special Business

+To consider and, if thought fit, to pass with or without any modification(s), the following Ordinary Resolutions:-

-5. ORDINARY RESOLUTION
+ORDINARY RESOLUTION

-AUTHORITY TO ISSUE AND ALLOT SHARES PURSUANT TO SECTIONS 75 AND 76 OF THE COMPANIES ACT 2016 Control
+- AUTHORITY TO ISSUE AND ALLOT SHARES PURSUANT TO SECTIONS 75 AND 76 OF THE COMPANIES ACT 2016